a dance-theatre show by

 • SUNNY SIDE explores sensitive and potentially distressing topics related to mental health, loneliness and societal pressures faced by young people.
 There is also the use of haze and flashing lights.

-SUNNY SIDE is a raw, portrayal of the modern young male experience, informed by the experiences of over 750 young people across the UK.
+SUNNY SIDE is a raw portrayal of the modern young male experience, informed by the experiences of over 1,000 young people across the UK.

 Combining contemporary dance, theatre and spoken word, join Northern Rascals with this socially urgent work that follows the pain and loneliness on the path from adolescence to adulthood.